This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Creality Ender 3 is currently the best value 3D printer available.
 It sits at the budget end of the market but has set a new high standard for 3D printers in this price range.

-It features an all metal construction and uses quality components that ensure it can print accurately and repeatedly with a 100-micron accuracy.
+It features all-metal construction and uses quality components that ensure it can print accurately and repeatedly with a 100-micron accuracy.

 The Ender 3 is an open design which means all of its mechanical workings are on display.
 This is great if you’re a Lego Technic fan!
 However, this does mean you will need to make an enclosure if you want to print ABS and you will have to take care around young children and pets.